UXcaptain/product/.kilocode/rules/memory-bank/brief.md

 - **Moderated Interview Capabilities**: Follow-up conversations with users after analysis
 - **Timestamped Note-Taking**: Ability to save insights with time markers in recordings

+# Revenue model (draft)

+The revenue model is evolving, but pricing is expected to follow a tiered subscription model aligned with Spanish market budgets (notably: 35% of UX professionals spend <€1,000/year on UX tools).

+**Important sequencing note:** access to an external participant pool is **not available initially** (MVP) and will be introduced later.
+Early plans differentiate tiers primarily via transcription + AI analysis capabilities and support SLAs.

+**Targeting note:** enterprise-specific needs (SSO, complex procurement, bespoke contracts) are explicitly **out of scope** for early pricing/plans.